-18. Should mandates just support e-kerosene?
+16. Should mandates just support e-kerosene?

-E-kerosene is perhaps the most promising means of getting zero carbon renewable energy into the aviation sector.
-However other paths include developing zero emission aircraft (electric or hydrogen).
+E-kerosene is perhaps the most promising means of getting zero carbon renewable fuels into the aviation sector.
+However, other paths include developing zero emission aircraft (electric or hydrogen).
 Such aircraft will take time to be deployed at scale, but nevertheless regulators should state now that such developments will be supported through regulation.
 That can be done by recognising renewable electricity or hydrogen deployed in such a manner.

-19. Apart from mandates, what can be done to support e-kerosene?
+17. Apart from mandates, what can be done to support e-kerosene?

 The challenge in increasing an e-kerosene target demonstrates that any e-kerosene strategy needs to be broader than just a target for the sector, and needs to be accompanied by an industrial strategy to support the development of these fuels, and more rapid decarbonisation of the existing electricity sector.
-In addition, the supply of synthetic kerosene can be directly supported through payments for its production.
+In addition, the supply of e-kerosene can be directly supported through payments for its production.
 The most efficient way to go about this would be contracts for difference (CfD), whereby public subsidies are used to meet the gap between what it costs to produce such a fuel, and what the market is willing to pay.
 CfDs should be funded by revenue derived from the aviation sector such as through the abolition of free allowances under EU ETS.
+It is also crucial that investments in e-kerosene production facilities are coupled with investments in new renewable capacities.
 Acting on both demand (mandates) and supply (industrial strategy and CfDs) would help bring the costs of synthetic kerosene down towards competitiveness with traditional kerosene possibly even more quickly than 2035.

-20. Why current RED II safeguards aren't sufficient?
+18. Why are current RED II safeguards not sufficient?

 First, while RED II was supposed to protect the environment from the ill-effects of first generation biofuels and some advanced biofuels, it has partially failed in this endeavour.
 Its Annex IX, which is meant to define the most environmentally robust "advanced" biofuels, includes feedstocks that raise sustainability questions, such as energy crops or trees.
-Second, under RED II, the direct air capture (DAC) of CO2 is not required in the production of synthetic kerosene.
-This enables synthetic kerosene produced thanks to smoke-stack CO2 which, as explained above, is not sustainable in the long run since it encourages the industry to continue carbon-intensive activities.
-The EU has committed to revising this Directive as part of its European Green Deal, which is an opportunity to fix some of these issues.
+Second, under RED II, DAC $CO_2$ is not required in the production of e-kerosene.
+This enables e-kerosene produced with smoke-stack $CO_2$ to be used which, as explained above, is not sustainable in the long run since it encourages the industry to continue carbon-intensive activities.
+The EU is revising this Directive as part of its European Green Deal, which is an opportunity to fix some of these issues.

-21. Is regulation needed at global level?
+19. Is regulation needed at global level?

 Ideally, the uptake of e-kerosene would be driven by a solid global legislative framework.
-However, the only organisation capable of establishing such a framework, the UN's International Civil Aviation Organisation (ICAO), is both remarkably slow and non-transparent at agreeing on new policy instruments and is most likely to only be able to introduce weak rules with no financial backing, which would further slow down the use of e-kerosene.
-Instead, the EU has the potential to implement an ambitious framework, which will encourage other major aviation markets to adopt such an e-kerosene policy.
+However, the only organisation capable of establishing such a framework, the UN's International Civil Aviation Organisation (ICAO), is both remarkably slow and non-transparent at agreeing on new policy instruments.
+Anything ICAO would be able to introduce would most likely be weak and contain no form of financial backing, which would further slow down the uptake of e-kerosene.
+Instead, the EU has the potential to implement an ambitious framework, which will encourage other major aviation markets to adopt a similar e-kerosene policy.
 In the absence of a reliable and ambitious global arena in which to tackle aviation's environmental impact, the EU can and should pave the way for the rest of the world.

-22. Are new aircraft (hydrogen, battery) not a better option?
+20. Are new aircraft (hydrogen, battery) not a better option?